-The facilities lead has continued to search for best value and has worked with the local business managers network so now the academy trust is more proactive than reactive which is already starting to bring down costs.
+The facilities lead has continued to search for best value and has worked with the local business managers network so now the academy is more proactive than reactive which is already starting to bring down costs.
+The Early Years toilets have been upgraded, 2 cloakrooms have been turned into teaching areas and half of the lighting in the junior building has been upgraded to LED

-The academy trust has made some minor capital investments.
+The Academy has made some minor capital investments with its surplus.

-The school Governors have also worked well in order to set a 3 year budget that will have minimal impact on teaching and learning in the first year.
-The budget is breakeven in the first year but following years are in deficit mainy due to increases in costs particularly energy.
+The school governors have also worked well in order to set a 3 year budget that will have minimal impact on teaching and learning in the first year.
+The budget is breakeven in the first year but following years are in deficit mainly due to increases in costs particularly energy and pay rises that have to be partially paid out of the school budget.